Logo

 • 4Reinvest dividends to purchase more shares of the same company, further increasing your YoC over time.

-• 5Track your YoC alongside other metrics like current yield and total return for a comprehensive view of your investment performance.
+• 5Track your YoC alongside other metrics like current yield and total return.

 ⚠️ Common Mistakes